 The Illinois estate tax is imposed on a decedent's estate before distribution to heirs.
 Until 2003, the amount of this tax was equal to the "state tax credit" allowed by the Internal Revenue Code against each estate's federal estate tax liability if any.
 An estate too small to have federal estate tax liability also had no Illinois estate tax liability.
 But a 2001 federal law phased out the federal credit over 4 years, which would have effectively ended Illinois' estate tax by 2005.
-In 2003 the General Assembly responded by 'decoupling' the Illinois estate tax from the federal tax-making it (during the years 2003-2009 only) what it would have been if the 2001 federal change had not taken place.
-In lieu of the former credit for state death taxes, the Internal Revenue Code now allows any state death tax on an estate to be deducted from the estate before federal estate tax is applied to it-which is similar to the deduction of state income taxes paid when calculating federal taxable income.
+In 2003 the General Assembly responded by 'decoupling' the Illinois estate tax from the federal tax-making it (during 2003-2009 only) what it would have been if the 2001 federal change had not taken place.
+In lieu of the former credit for state death taxes, the Internal Revenue Code now allows any state death tax on an estate to be deducted from the estate before federal estate tax is applied to it-similar to the deduction of state income taxes paid when calculating federal taxable income.

 The General Assembly did follow Congress in one respect, by allowing the maximum estate that can pass free of Illinois estate tax (formerly \$1 million) to rise to \$1.5 million in 2004 and 2005, and \$2 million in 2006-2008.
 The amount free from federal estate tax was \$3.5 million in 2009, with a 45% rate applying to anything beyond that level; but the amount free of Illinois estate tax remained at \$2 million (subject to a reduction in the adjusted taxable estate for any "qualified terminable interest property" as defined in the Internal Revenue Code).
-For persons dying in 2010 through 2012, the amount free of federal estate tax is \$5 million, with a 35% rate applying to anything beyond that level.
-No Illinois estate tax applied in 2010; the amount free of Illinois estate tax starting in 2011 is again \$2 million.
+For persons dying in 2010 through 2012, the amount free of federal estate tax is \$5 million (adjusted for inflation in 2012), with a 35% rate applying to anything beyond that level.
+No Illinois estate tax applied in 2010; the amount free of Illinois estate tax in 2011 was \$2 million.
+In 2012 it is \$3.5 million; in 2013 and later years it is to be \$4 million.

-The federal estate tax, and the Illinois estate tax, exempt all property left to a decedent's surviving spouse-including the decedent's interest in any property that the spouses owned jointly.
+The federal estate tax, and the Illinois estate tax, exempt all property left to a decedent's surviving spouse-including the decedent's interest in any property that was jointly owned by both spouses.
 Only the amount of an estate that passes to persons other than the surviving spouse is taxed.